Jdhaworth/quest3-webxr-ros2/README.md

 ## Security Notes

-- **SSL Certificates**: The package uses self-signed SSL certificates for development
+- **SSL Certificates**: The package includes development SSL certificates
+  - Certificates are included for immediate use but are ignored by git
-  - Generate certificates per device using `./generate_ssl_cert.sh`
+  - Generate new certificates per device using `./generate_ssl_cert.sh` for production
   - For production use, replace with proper certificates from a Certificate Authority
-  - Never commit certificates to version control
+  - Never commit certificates to version control (they're in .gitignore)
 - **Network Security**: Ensure your network is secure when using WSS connections
 - **Development vs Production**: Self-signed certificates are fine for development but not for production